Graph Isomorphism and Circuit Size: Main Theorem

-Thus if we use our $\promiseZPPMKTP$ algorithm for the Rigid Graph Nonisomorphism Problem on queries of the form $(G_{[i]}^{(i-1)},G_{[j]}^{(i-1)})$ (for $j \in \{i+1, \ldots, n\}$) we get reliable ``non-isomorphic'' answers for all large values of $i$, (starting with $i=n-1$), since all of those graphs are rigid and non-isomorphic, until we encounter the first pair $(i,j)$ such that the graphs $(G_{[i]}^{(i-1)},G_{[j]}^{(i-1)})$ are isomorphic, in which case we also get a reliable answer, because in the definition of Rigid Graph Nonisomorphism we had $N = \{(G,H) | G \cong H\}$, with no restriction on their rigidity.
-(If all queries are determined to be non-isomorphic, then this is a proof that $G$ has no nontrivial automorphism.)
+Thus if we start with $i=n-1$ and pose queries of the form $(G_{[i,j]}^{(i-1)},G_{[k,i]}^{(i-1)})$ (for $j,k \in \{i+1, \ldots, n\}$) to an oracle for the Rigid Graph Isomorphism Problem, it holds that for all large values of $i$ the graphs are rigid and non-isomorphic (and thus satisfy the promise of the promise problem $(Y,N)$, until we encounter the first triple $(i,j,k)$ such that the graphs $(G_{[i,j]}^{(i-1)},G_{[k,i]}^{(i-1)})$ are isomorphic.
+These graphs are also rigid, and thus they also satisfy the promise.
+If the computation ends with all queries determined to be non-isomorphic, then this is a proof that $G$ has no nontrivial automorphism.

-This algorithm works correctly on all inputs, and thus it is a $\ZPPMKTP$ algorithm; there is no need to invoke any promise (of rigidity or otherwise). \end{proof}
+This algorithm works correctly on all inputs, and all queries satisfy the promise.
+Thus it is a smart reduction. \end{proof}

-Similarly, the ``promise'' notation can be removed from a weaker version of Theorem~\ref{mainthm}, as follows.
-By the ``Graph Isomorphism Problem restricted to rigid graphs'', we mean the promise problem with the following Yes and No instances:
+Since the ``promise'' in the $\RigidGI$ promise problem is precisely the problem solved by $\GA$, it is perhaps worthwhile to observe that hypotheses regarding the complexity of the promise problem $\RigidGI$ yield conclusions about rigid graph isomorphism that do not need to be phrased in terms of promise problems: